fuelbyramen/Intigriti-XSS-Challenges/0521/0521-Challenge-solution.md

 ```
 ["sub"]["constructor"]["constructor"]`$${alert(document.domain)}$```
 ```
 Notice an issue in this payload?
 We are missing the ability to add parantheses `()`.
-This is where my previous mistake came into aid the ` ["sub"]["constructor"]` payload gave the ability to add parantheses as follows by running the in the dev console:
+This is where my previous mistake came into aid, the ` ["sub"]["constructor"]` payload gave the ability to add parantheses as follows by running them in the dev console:

 ```
 Programming for humans: